 Step 1: Define Your Audience's Pain Points Survey your attendees about their biggest challenges.
 Are they struggling with demand volatility, last-mile costs, inventory optimization, or supplier risk?
 The most effective speakers address specific problems rather than providing generic AI overviews.

 Step 2: Research Recent Case Studies Look for speakers who can share success stories from the past 18-24 months.
 AI technology evolves rapidly, and implementations from five years ago may not reflect current capabilities.
-Ask potential speakers for specific examples of ROI improvements, implementation timelines, and lessons learned.
+Ask potential speakers for specific examples of implementation challenges, timelines, and lessons learned.
+In our experience booking speakers for supply chain events, the ones who can describe what went wrong and how they fixed it are far more valuable than those who only share polished success narratives.

 Step 3: Verify Technical Credentials Review the speaker's background thoroughly.
 Have they published research in supply chain journals?
 Do they hold patents in relevant technologies?
 Have they spoken at major industry conferences like CSCMP, Manifest, or LogiMed?
 Crimson Speakers maintains detailed profiles that include publication histories and speaking experience for this exact reason.